 This feature allows law enforcement to get the most from their data.
 By knowing the goal of a specific analysis, they can use the best centrality method—or perhaps a combination of all of them.

-To perform centrality analysis in Tom Sawyer Graph and Data Visualization, try the Crime Network demonstration for free today.
-You can also try the Panama Papers or Governance demonstrations to see how the same centrality analysis methods provide insight into knowledge networks and organizational networks.
+To perform centrality analysis in Perspectives, try the Crime Network example application for free today.
+You can also try the Panama Papers example application to see how the same centrality analysis methods provide insight into knowledge networks and organizational networks.